Partnership on AI: Programs and initiatives

 In an effort to support information integrity, the Partnership on AI collaborated with First Draft to investigate effective strategies for addressing deceptive content online.
 This initiative reflects the organization's methodical approach to identifying and promoting best practices in AI.

 The Partnership on AI is also creating resources to facilitate effective engagement between AI practitioners and impacted communities.

-In November 2020, the Partnership on AI announced the AI Incident Database (AIID), a project dedicated to indexing the collective history of harms or near harms realized in the real world by the deployment of artificial intelligence systems.
-The AIID, which shifted to a new special-purpose independent non-profit in 2022, serves as a valuable resource for understanding and mitigating the potential risks associated with AI.
+In November 2020, the Partnership on AI announced the AI Incident Database (AIID) which shifted to a new special-purpose independent non-profit in 2022.

 Most recently, PAI conducted the PAI's 2023 Policy Forum.
 This event, held in London, was a gathering of diverse stakeholders to explore recent trends in AI policy globally and strategies for ensuring AI safety.
 During the event, the Partnership on AI (PAI) unveiled their "Guidance for Safe Foundation Model Deployment" for public feedback.
 This guidance, shaped by the Safety Critical AI Steering Committee and contributions from PAI's worldwide network, offers flexible principles for managing risks linked to large-scale AI implementation.
 Participants included policymakers, AI professionals, philanthropy and civil society members, and academic experts.

-Partners and members
+Board of Directors

-The Board of Directors of the Partnership on AI (PAI) as of 2023 includes:
+As of December 2025, the Board of Directors of the Partnership on AI (PAI) includes: